nigelhorne/Object-Configure/README.md

 - `carp_on_warn`

     If set to 1, call `Carp:carp` on `warn()`.
-    This value is also read from the configuration file, which will take precendence.
+    This value is also read from the configuration file, which will take precedence.

 - `logger`